-Following a long period of careful restoration the house and gardens have now been rejuvenated; as the owners have noted: “It has been a revelation to watch this garden come magically back to vibrant life as we have all worked together from east to west, taking one project at a time.”
-Working closely with the garden designer Dan Pearson, a modern interpretation of a Jekyll garden has been achieved and the incorporation of the wider landscape makes Folly Farm a truly memorable experience.
+Following a long period of careful restoration the house and gardens have now been rejuvenated.
+As the owners have noted: “It has been a revelation to watch this garden come magically back to vibrant life.
+We have all worked together from east to west, taking one project at a time.”
+Working closely with the garden designer Dan Pearson, a modern interpretation of a Jekyll garden has been achieved.
+And the incorporation of the wider landscape makes Folly Farm a truly memorable experience.

 Guests will be able to tour the Flower Parterre, Wind Garden, Sunken Pool Garden and the one-acre walled garden.
 Our hosts for the day will be Estate Manager Simon Goodenough and Head Gardener Tim Stretton.

 Guided garden tour followed by a buffet lunch.